Alex Call Player Props: Nationals vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 14th in MLB.
+- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 15th in the league.

-- The Royals have a 5.28 team ERA that ranks 29th among all league pitching staffs.
+- The Royals' 5.26 team ERA ranks 29th across all league pitching staffs.

-- Royals pitchers combine to rank 21st in baseball in home runs allowed (64 total, 1.2 per game).
+- Royals pitchers combine to surrender 64 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- Singer makes the start for the Royals, his 11th of the season.
-He is 3-4 with a 7.48 ERA and 43 strikeouts in 49 1/3 innings pitched.
+- Lynch gets the call to start for the Royals, his first of the season.

-- The right-hander's most recent appearance was on Monday against the Detroit Tigers, when he tossed 3 2/3 innings, surrendering five earned runs while giving up seven hits.

-- The 26-year-old has put up a 7.48 ERA and 7.8 strikeouts per nine innings in 10 games this season, while allowing a batting average of .303 to his opponents.
+- In his last appearance on Tuesday, Oct.
+4, the 26-year-old lefty, started and went 4 2/3 innings against the Cleveland Guardians.

 © 2023 Data Skrive.
 All rights reserved.